New York City Diamond District Review (Updated 2023)

 Some places conjure up fantastic images of grandeur in our heads.
 The Taj Mahal in India, the strip in Vegas and Rodeo Drive in LA all leave an indelible imprint on our minds.
 The New York Diamond District has a similar reputation.
-Just one city block of 47th street, the towering buildings whose street level edifices are festooned with sparkling earrings, elegant rings and flashy accessories lure tourists in by the busload and even attract New Yorkers (no small feat).
+Just one city block of 47th street, the towering buildings whose street-level edifices are adorned with sparkling earrings, elegant rings and flashy accessories lure tourists in by the busload and even attract New Yorkers (no small feat).

 The Diamond District in NYC has a special hold on me.
 My first job in the industry was working for Leo Schachter, one of the largest diamond manufacturers at the time.
 Our offices were on the corner of Fifth Avenue and my subway stop was on Sixth Avenue.
 Every day, to and from work, I would walk that street.
 Sure, I was a local and didn’t stop and stare, but to this day I still feel a rush walking down that street.

 47th Street is a fascinating place.
 Most of the shop owners and workers are Hassidic Jews, Russians or Indians (three groups that dominate the diamond trade on the wholesale and manufacturing level as well).
 Walking down the street you will also notice plenty of armed guards for the shipping companies and police officers patrolling.
 And if you are thinking of pulling off a heist, there are plenty of undercover officers as well.
 You’ll also have people up and down the street paid to get you to visit one of the shops on the street.